Skip to main content

 Visual Culture

 Alicia Volk's scholarship addresses a range of mediums and critical issues in Japanese art from the nineteenth century to the present, including its relationship to the arts of Europe, the United States, and Asia.
-Deeply committed to the creation of more expansive and inclusive art histories, in her research Professor Volk analyzes Japanese art on its own terms and challenges the assumptions and biases undergirding an art historical canon that places it at the margins.
+Deeply committed to the creation of more expansive and inclusive art histories, in her fundamentally transnational research Professor Volk analyzes Japanese art on its own terms and challenges the assumptions and biases undergirding an art historical canon that places it at the margins.

-Cultures and the School of Oriental and African Studies of the University of London, the Metropolitan Center for Far Eastern Art Studies, the Blakemore Foundation, the Japan Foundation, the Ishibashi Foundation, the Northeast Asia Council of the Association for Asian Studies, the Council for International Exchange of Scholars, the Center for Historical Studies at the University of Maryland, and the Graduate Research Board of the University of Maryland.
+Professor Volk received her PhD in Japanese art history from Yale University.
+As a Fulbright Research Scholar she was affiliated with Waseda University in Tokyo.
+Her work has been supported by fellowships and grants from such organizations as the J. Paul Getty Foundation, Sainsbury Institute for the Study of Japanese Arts and Cultures and the School of Oriental and African Studies of the University of London, Metropolitan Center for Far Eastern Art Studies, Blakemore Foundation, Japan Foundation, Ishibashi Foundation, Northeast Asia Council of the Association for Asian Studies, Fulbright Program of the Council for International Exchange of Scholars, Suntory Foundation, Center for Historical Studies at the University of Maryland, Graduate Research Board of the University of Maryland, Leonard A. Lauder Research Center for Modern Art at the Metropolitan Museum of Art, and College Art Association.

 Students who wish to apply for the graduate program in Japanese art history are strongly advised to submit results from the Japanese-Language Proficiency Test (JLPT) with their applications.